luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 appropriate `AutoClass` for your task and it’s associated preprocessing class.

 Unlike the `pipeline()`, there is no one generic way to run inference with `AutoClasses`.
 It depends on the task and the pretrained model you select.

-This is an example of using an `AutoClass` to run inference for text classification task.
+This is an example of using an `AutoClass` to run inference for text classification task:

 ```python
 import transformers